script element is the 6th most popular HTML element in use (ahead of elements like

 Minification is a great way to help reduce file size, but compression is even more effective and, therefore, more important—it provides the bulk of network savings more often than not.

 Once again, this appears to be an area where third-party scripts are actually doing better than first-party scripts.
-If we break the compression methods out by first- and third-party, we see that 24% of third-party scripts have Brotli applied, compared to only 15% of third-party scripts.
+If we break the compression methods out by first- and third-party, we see that 24% of third-party scripts have Brotli applied, compared to only 15% of first-party scripts.

 Third-party scripts are also least likely to be served without any compression at all: 12% of third-party scripts have neither Gzip nor Brotli applied, compared to 19% of first-party scripts.

-It's worth taking a closer look those scripts that don't have compression applied.
+It’s worth taking a closer look at those scripts that don’t have compression applied.
 Compression becomes more efficient in terms of savings the more content it has to work with.
-In other words, if the file is tiny, sometimes the cost of compressing the file doesn't outweight the miniscule reduction in file size.
+In other words, if the file is tiny, sometimes the cost of compressing the file doesn’t outweight the miniscule reduction in file size.

 Thankfully, that’s exactly what we see, particularly in third-party scripts where 90% of uncompressed scripts are less than 5 KB in size.
 On the other hand, 49% of uncompressed first-party scripts are less than 5 KB and 37% of uncompressed first-party scripts are over 10 KB.
 So while we do see a lot of small uncompressed first-party scripts, there are still quite a few that would benefit from some compression.